mysociety/popit/docs/api/writing.md

 A `GET` request to something like `/api/v0.1/<collection-name>/<id>` will return that entry.

-For the `person` and `organisation` collections the related positions are not included in the result.
+For the `person` and `organization` collections the related positions are not included in the result.
 But there is a `positions_api_url` entry in the meta that will list them all.

 ### Creating a new document in a collection